ts-kontakt/antback/README.md

 - **Interactive HTML Reports**: Detailed reports with sorting and filtering capabilities via DataTables.
 - **High Performance**: Optimized data structures for speed - very fast.
 - **Easy to use with different data sources** - only needs `date` and `price` values.
--  **Avoids Lookahead Bias**: Processes data point-by-point (wait functions can be used to prevent future data leaks).
+-  **Avoids Lookahead Bias**: by processing data sequentially.
+Use wait functions to enforce delays between signals.

 ## Installation